Prevent Slip and Falls: Shovel Your Sidewalk

 Both the Journal Sentinel(JS) and the Wisconsin State Journal(WSJ) published articles addressing the problems associated with snowy/icy roadways or sidewalks.

-The WSJ reported at least 177 emergency room visits for bumps, bruises, and fractures since plummeting temperatures froze last Saturdays rainfall.
+The WSJ reported at least 177 emergency room visits for injuries such as bumps, bruises, and fractures from slip and fall accidents since plummeting temperatures froze last Saturdays rainfall.
 City officials have said that the salting and sanding efforts have expanded to include all residential streets in addition to the main roads, bus routes and around schools, hospitals and fire stations.

 What are property owners supposed to do in these situations?
 Make sure you shovel and/or spread ice/sand.